Viral Diseases of Marine Mammals

-Endogenous gamma retroviruses have been identified in the genome of killer whale, bottlenose dolphin, Atlantic white-sided dolphin, long-finned pilot whale, striped dolphin, short beaked common dolphin, Risso's dolphin, Harbor porpoise, and white-beaked dolphin.
+Endogenous gamma retroviruses have been identified in the genome of killer whale, bottlenose dolphin, Atlantic white-sided dolphin, long-finned pilot whale, striped dolphin, short-beaked common dolphin, Risso's dolphin, harbour porpoise, and white-beaked dolphin.
 The only retrovirus cultured and characterized to date in a marine mammal was a spumavirus isolated from recurring skin lesions in a California sea lion that subsequently died of Pasteurella pneumonia complicated with herpesvirus.

 Coronavirus infections have been associated with pneumonia epizootics in wild Pacific harbor seals.
 A coronavirus has also been identified in a beluga whale.